PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Abstract

 \section{Abstract}

-Table extraction (TE) is a key challenge in visual document understanding.
+Table extraction (TE) is a key challenge in document understanding.
 Traditional approaches detect tables first, then recognize their structure.
-Recently, interest has surged in developing methods, such as vision-language models (VLMs), that can extract tables directly in their full page or document context.
-However, progress has been difficult to demonstrate due to a lack of annotated data.
+Recently, interest has surged in developing methods, such as vision-language models (VLMs), to extract tables directly in their full page or document context.
+However, a lack of annotated data has made progress difficult to demonstrate.
 To address this, we create a new large-scale dataset, PubTables-v2.
-PubTables-v2 supports a number of current challenging table extraction tasks.
-Notably, it is the first large-scale benchmark for multi-page table structure recognition.
-We demonstrate its usefulness by evaluating domain-specialized VLMs on these tasks and highlighting current progress.
-Finally, we use PubTables-v2 to create the Page-Object Table Transformer (POTATR), an image-to-graph extension of the Table Transformer to comprehensive page-level TE.
-Data, code, and trained models will be released.
+PubTables-v2 unifies TE across various levels of surrounding context and, notably, is the first benchmark for multi-page TE.
+Our evaluations reveal that while current frontier models strongly outperform ($+0.354\ \textrm{GriTS}_\textrm{Con}$) small models on the most complex task (full-document multi-page TE), this gap can be closed or even \emph{reversed} ($-0.056\ \textrm{GriTS}_\textrm{Con}$) on narrower tasks (cropped table extraction) with targeted training.
+Data is available at \url{https://huggingface.co/datasets/kensho/PubTables-v2}.
+Code and models will be released. \keywords{Table extraction \and Multi-page table recognition}